agaby/darl-dev/Darl.GraphQL/md/connectivity.md

 # Azure Bot Services

 You can connect this model to multiple bots in Azure.
-Each row coresponds to an external Bot reference in the ABS.
+Each row corresponds to an external Bot reference in the ABS.

 ![Connectivity ABS](/images/connectivity_ABS.png)